OHDSI/TheBookOfOhdsi/DataQuality.md

 We can ask the question whether our data is fit for the general purpose of observational research. @kahn_harmonized_2016 define such generic DQ as consisting of three components:

-1. **Conformance**: Do data values adhere to do specified standard and formats?
+1. **Conformance**: Do data values adhere to specified standards and formats?
 Three sub-types are identified:
    - **Value**: Are recorded data elements in agreement with the specified formats?
 For example, are all provider medical specialties valid specialties?
    - **Relational**: Is the recorded data in agreement with specified relational constraints?
 For example, does the PROVIDER_ID in a DRUG_EXPOSURE data have a corresponding record in the PROVIDER table?
    - **Computation**: Do computations on the data yield the intended results?
 For example, is BMI computed from height and weight equal to the verbatim BMI recorded in the data?